For summer camping, it’s pretty easy to find a sleeping bag that will keep you toasty and warm for under $50.

-This doesn’t mean you can’t use it in winter – if you’re a hot sleeper then you may find it fine – but most people are likely to need some extra layers to stop them getting cold during the night.
+This doesn’t mean you can’t use it in winter – if you’re a hot sleeper then you may find it fine – but most people are likely to need some extra layers to stop them from getting cold during the night.

 However, it is warmer than it looks and if you’re sleeping in temperatures in the higher 30s or 40s, you shouldn’t have any problem staying warm all night.

 If you want to use it all year round, then one option is to pull on a hat and some extra clothes or add a sleeping bag liner to the mix.

 It’s pretty easy to stuff the sleeping bag into the sack and the straps help reduce the size a little but as with any warm synthetic bag, it’s bulky.